 In the light of that, the "birds of the air" (in King James and English Standard version wording) surely means more than a few sparrows or starlings.
 Palestine had 70 indigenous bird species.
 With those different kinds of birds around, plus all the migratory fowl passing through, isn't there a chance Jesus was trying to get us to think about how inclusive the Kingdom of God is?

 Furthermore, the birds illustrate that the Kingdom is beckoning to all peoples.
 Where the KJV speaks of "perching," translations like the New Living and New American Standard use "nesting."
 The Kingdom thus is to become a "home."
 "Nesting" means that the Kingdom of God that we must proclaim is something inviting and attractive.

 The inclusiveness portrayed in the mustard seed parable evokes for me words I have sung often: "Jesus loves the little children, all the children of the world.
 Red and yellow, black and white . . ."

-The wonderful thing is that we get to point each of those different "birds" (peoples of the world) toward that extraordinary tree called the Kingdom of God!
+Isn't it wonderful that we get to point each of those different "birds" (peoples of the world) toward that extraordinary tree called the Kingdom of God?

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage magazine.
 That series explores what the Bible says about missions.

 Bible passages relevant to Great Commission fulfillment Doing missions well: Biographical sketches Fiery global evangelism sayings World missions slogans Ideas shaping world mission outreach today From Genesis to Revelation